July 3, 2025

 7. Maintenance and updates phase

-Tech stack for medical device software design
+Tech stack for custom medical device software

 The range of medical devices is diverse, and the choice of programming languages, tools, and frameworks depends on the functionality of the software.
 Whether it's embedded, runs on a desktop in a hospital, or supports mobile health applications, your set will differ.